GEOLYTIX/xyz/branch_notes.md

 );
 ```

+**Groups** setting `expanded: true` in the group will have the group automatically expanded when the location view is added.

 **location.draw()** will draw the location to the mapview.

 **location.flyTo()** will create a featuregroup of all of the locations geometries and fly the map to the extent of the featuregroup.